Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 You can read my review of Calm Support here, and you can read more about Sleep Support in my article on alcohol withdrawal insomnia.

 I never took a standalone B12 supplement, but I took various B-complexes bought from supermarkets after I quit drinking.
-None of them are nearly as powerful for repairing the vast spectrum of alcohol-induced nutrient deficiencies, including vitamin B12 deficiency, as the combination of Calm Support and Legion Triumph.
+None of them are nearly as powerful for repairing the vast spectrum of alcohol-induced nutrient deficiencies as the combination of Calm Support and Legion Triumph.
 If I had to quit drinking all over again, I would absolutely use these two supplements.

 Scientific Research

-Scientific research indicates that alcohol consumption contributes to vitamin B12 deficiency, that supplementation with vitamin B12 can help restore levels of this nutrient, and that alcoholic liver injury results in the purging of vitamin B12 from the liver:
+Scientific research indicates that drinking contributes to vitamin B12 deficiency, that supplementation can help restore levels of this nutrient, and that alcoholic liver injury results in the purging of vitamin B12 from the liver:

-• Supplementation in healthy women over 60 with vitamin B12 and other B-vitamins over 6 months reversed these nutrient deficiencies and decreased levels of homocysteine, a compound associated with cardiovascular disease (source)
+• Supplementation in healthy women over 60 with other B-vitamins over 6 months reversed these nutrient deficiencies and decreased levels of homocysteine, a compound associated with cardiovascular disease (source)

-• Alcohol consumption in healthy male volunteers reduces B vitamin concentration, including vitamin B12, and raises levels of inflammatory compounds (source)
+• Alcohol consumption in healthy male volunteers reduces B vitamin concentration and raises levels of inflammatory compounds (source)

 • In severe alcoholics with liver disease, levels of vitamin B12 in the blood increase as the injured liver fails to hold on to stores of this vitamin (source)

-• Falsely high serum levels of vitamin B12 can be caused by alcoholic liver disease (source)
+• Falsely high serum levels of this nutrient can be caused by alcoholic liver disease (source)

-Unfortunately, most research money in the U.S. goes to studying prescription drugs instead of basic nutrients like vitamin B12 that we need to function properly – yet which cannot be patented.
+Unfortunately, most research money in the U.S. goes to studying prescription drugs instead of basic nutrients that we need to function properly – yet which cannot be patented.

 Conclusion